 Category Four – Short Story – Prize: $1,500

 This award, created and originally funded by Edgar winner Julie Smith in memory of the late Evans Harrington Grant, a creative writing professor at the University of Mississippi, is now funded by other private individuals.
-Requirements: highly polished one-page synopsis, and first few chapters or first 25 pages.
+Requirements: highly polished one-page synopsis, and first 25 pages.
 Entry must not exceed 7,500 words, including the one-page synopsis.
-Entries may be any form of novel, including literary, mainstream, or genre. $40 entry fee.
+Entries may be any form of fiction or non-fiction novel including literary, mainstream, or genre. $40 entry fee.
 Entries exceeding 7,500 words will not be accepted.

 Category Six – Essay – Prize: $1,000